Next | Previous

 Writes data to the response stream.

-This method should be prefered over writing directly to the body property to prevent unexpected behaviors.
+This method should be preferred over writing directly to the body property to prevent unexpected behaviors.

 • string|bytes data